 Choosing the right menu is the single biggest decision you'll make as a food truck owner.
 Get it right and you'll have queues down the street.
 Get it wrong and you'll be sitting idle while the truck next to you sells out.
-Here's a practical guide to the food truck menu ideas that actually sell in South Africa — based on what's working right now.
+The global food truck market is growing at a 6.3% CAGR through 2030, with fast-food items, BBQ, and desserts leading the pack worldwide - here's a practical guide to the food truck menu ideas that actually sell in South Africa.

 What Makes a Good Food Truck Menu?